-To be eligible for the Rosenberg, Minc, Falkoff & Wolff Scholarship, students must meet the following requirements:
+To be eligible for the Rosenberg, Minc, Falkoff & Wolff Scholarship, the students must meet the following requirements:

 As a distinguished medical malpractice law firm, Rosenberg, Minc, Falkoff & Wolff is committed to making a positive difference in the lives of not only our clients, but also inside of our local community.
 We are pleased to announce that we will be awarding a scholarship of $1,500 every 4 months to students aspiring to continue their secondary education.
 With the financial burdens that higher education presents, this scholarship is intended to help with books, school supplies and other costs that will help the scholarship winner start out college a step ahead.

 To apply for this scholarship, we ask students to write and submit a thoughtful short essay/blog on one of our challenging questions and you may win a quick $1,500.
-After submissions are in, we will evaluate each student's blog post.
+After submissions are in, we will evaluate each student’s blog post.
 Our law firm will then select one winner based on the blog that displays the highest quality and is the most influential while involving one of the topics.
-After completing the blog, please fill out the information in the form on the right.
+After completing the blog, please fill out the information in the form below.

 The "Rosenberg, Minc, Falkoff & Wolff Scholarship," awarded to provide an exceptional student a $1,500 scholarship for use on tuition and any school-related expenses.